-Childhood is an important part of development when it comes to the oral cavity.
-It is at this point where the primary dentition gets replaced by the adult dentition and the jaw bone is forming into its permanent form.
-This is why only orthodontic consultation at the age of around seven is recommended to ensure that proper formation and positioning for your child’s teeth and jaw.
+Childhood is an important part of development when it comes to the mouth.
+It is at this point where the primary teeth get replaced by permanent teeth and the jaw bone is shaped into its permanent form.
+This is why only orthodontic consultation between the ages of six and seven is recommended to ensure the proper formation and positioning of your child’s teeth and jaw.

 Call us to make

 An orthodontic consultation is recommended for children between the ages of six and seven, as this is when their molars start to come out.
 From the moment they are present in their mouth, it is possible to establish the subsequent occlusion and to evaluate the space the teeth will have on the jaw, as well as their placement and alignment.
 With their knowledge in orthodontics, the dentists at Centre Dentaire NP are qualified in detecting the problems that could affect the development of the teeth and jaw of your child.
 They are also capable of prescribing, when needed, the most appropriate treatment to give your child a smile for life.

 > Misalignment of the upper jaw: it can either be too far forward or too far back, which causes a poor bite and joint problems.

 > Missing space for adult teeth: a narrow palate could provoke an abnormal positioning of the teeth once the baby teeth fall out, or the malocclusion of teeth into the jaw.